 If the artistry and history of shipbuilding is an interest, you should absolutely visit the Richardson Maritime Museum.
 Come see master boatwrights crafting new wooden vessels for usage on waterways and rivers all over the world.
 Website

-Founded in 1683, Oxford gained its prominence as a thriving seaport in colonial days after being mandated in 1694 as the first and only port of entry on the Eastern Shore.
-Today the town invites guests to discover a rich maritime history, with houses dating back to the late 1600s, historically fascinating museums, and the original Oxford-Bellevue Ferry.
+Founded in 1683, Oxford is a charming, tree-lined and coastal village, one of the oldest towns in America.
+Today, the town invites guests to discover a rich maritime history, with houses dating back to the late 1600s, historically fascinating museums, and the original Oxford-Bellevue Ferry.

 Historic Oxford Walking Tour